spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/abstract-product/abstract-product-reference-information.md

 ## View Abstract Product page
 On this page, you can view all the information entered while creating or editing an abstract product.

-Note that for the [Marketplace](/docs/marketplace/user/intro-to-spryker/marketplace-concept.html) projects, you can check what Merchant owns the product on this page.
+For the [Marketplace](/docs/marketplace/user/intro-to-spryker/marketplace-concept.html) projects, you can check what Merchant owns the product on this page.